HL7/cqf-measures/input/pages/measure-terminology-service.md

 To discover what values of the $expand `expansion` parameter are supported by the Measure Terminology Service, start with a Library search using the `_profile` parameter to limit the search to [CQFMQualityProgram](StructureDefinition-quality-program-cqfm.html), and the `contained-parameter-name` search parameter with the value `expansion`.

+Note that some terminology servers support the use of persisted expansions to ensure stable expansion of value sets included as part of a release.
+This approach provides an alternative to explicitly stating binding versions for all the unreferenced canonical references used in the artifacts included in a release.
+Because expansion identifiers are server-specific, the preferred approach is to make use of the version manifest to state binding versions.
+However, the use of expansion identifiers MAY be used as an alternative.

 If Library.contained.parameter.name matches the contained-parameter-name search parameter, then return this Library in the searchset.

 For example,